How to Receive UART Data in Blocking & Interrupt mode

 HAL_UART_Receive_IT(&huart2, RxData, 5);

-In the code above, I am not performing any operation with the data.
-The interrupt is disabled after each trigger, so we need to call the Receive_IT function again at the end of the callback.
+}In the code above, I am not performing any operation with the data.
+The interrupt is disabled after each trigger, so we need to call the function HAL_UART_Receive_IT again at the end of the callback.

 Below is the image showing the data received in the RxData buffer.
 Also the LED is blinking every 1 second indicating that the rest of the processes work as usual.

-Receiving unknown length
+Receive Data of unknown length

 The interrupt method shown above can receive the data in the background but we still need to provide how many data bytes we are expecting.
 We can modify the code above to receive the data of unknown length.

 Basically we will receive 1 byte at a time and store it in a buffer.
 There will be a terminating character in the data which will indicate that all the data has been transmitted.
 Once we have received this character, we will process the received data.
-Below is the code shows the implementaion.
+Below is the code shows the implementation.

 uint8_t FinalData[20];